ekke/ekkesBTLEexample/README.md

 ekkes BTLE example APP discovers BT LE devices nearby and you can explore Services and Characteristics.
 You can test Read, Notify and Write.

-For three BT LE Devices a special implementation is done, so you can simulate real use-cases.
+For five BT LE Devices a special implementation is done, so you can simulate real use-cases.

 ### HeartRate Monitor
 more info: search for Scosche Rhytm+ HeartRate Monitor